-B.1.6.
-STRATEGY: Develop alternative crops and agricultural enterprises to promote economic development and job creation.

-Output: Number of Scientist FTEs committed to Objective.
-Output: Scientific Publications.
-Efficiency: Ratio of Appropriated funds to Extramural Funds.
-Explanatory: Reduction of federal funding of research grants due to federal sequestration.

-B.1.7.
-STRATEGY: Conduct research that promote rural economic development.

-Output: Number of Scientist FTEs committed to Objective.
-Output: Scientific Publications.
-Efficiency: Ratio of Appropriated funds to Extramural Funds.
-Explanatory: Reduction of federal funding of research grants due to - • federal sequestration.

 B.1.8.
 STRATEGY: Develop and promote Community Supported Agricultural Enterprises.
 Output: Number of Scientist FTEs committed to Objective.
 Output: Scientific Publications.

 Efficiency: Ratio of Appropriated funds to Extramural Funds.
-Explanatory: Reduction of federal funding of research grants due to - • federal sequestration.
+Explanatory: Reduction of federal funding of research grants due to federal sequestration.

 B.1.9.
 STRATEGY: Develop decision support tools that inform production decisions and enhance profitability of agricultural enterprises and businesses.

-PROGRAM 2: PUBLIC SERVICE- YEAR ONE: 2025-2026

-To achieve the goals and objectives listed for FY 2026, \$1,400,000 in funding will be required.
+PROGRAM 2: PUBLIC SERVICE- YEAR ONE: 2025-2026 To achieve the goals and objectives listed for FY 2026, \$1,400,000 in funding will be required.
 GOAL A: Support and improve the health and nutritional well-being of the citizens of Mississippi.
 OBJECTIVE A.1.
 Conduct research and deliver educational practices, programs and activities focusing on improving health and well-being, increasing accessibility to highly-nutritious foods, and encouraging healthy dietary choices.
 Outcome: Extramural funding/Scientist FTE.
 Outcome: Scientific Publications/Scientist FTE.

-Outcome: Percentage change in the number of research or evidence- based practices and educational programs available related to health and well-being.
+Outcome: Percentage change in the number of research or evidencebased practices and educational programs available related to health and well-being.

 Outcome: The number of clientele that adopt suggested practices to fit their nutritional and wellness needs.

 Outcome: The number of clients that reports change in family lifestyles and behaviors to improve health and well-being.

 A.1.1.
 STRATEGY: Conduct human nutrition research that addresses maintenance of optimal health for all population groups, especially those at greater risk for nutrition-related diseases.

-Output: Number of Scientist FTEs committed to this objective Output: Scientific Publications Output: Number of research based practices and educational - programs related to health and well-being of individuals and families adapted and/or developed for implementation Output: The number of programs and events related to health and well- being of individuals and families delivered as a direct teaching exposure.
-Output: The number of programs and events related to health and well- being of individuals and families delivered as an indirect teaching exposure.
+Output: Number of Scientist FTEs committed to this objective Output: Scientific Publications Output: Number of research based practices and educational programs related to health and well-being of individuals and families adapted and/or developed for implementation Output: The number of programs and events related to health and wellbeing of individuals and families delivered as a direct teaching exposure.

+Output: The number of programs and events related to health and wellbeing of individuals and families delivered as an indirect teaching exposure.

 Output: The number of individuals and/or families reached by programs and events related to health and well-being Output: The number of publications related to health and well-being of individuals and families distributed through newsletters, brochures, etc.; mass media; and/or social media.

 Output: The number of individuals and/or families reached by publications related to health and well-being of individuals and families distributed through newsletters, brochures, etc.; mass media; and/or social media.

-Output: The number of other contacts (e.g., planning, cooperating, facilitating) related to health and well-being Output: The number of individual/technical assistance (e.g., face-to- face, email, or telephone consultation) contacts related to health and well-being Efficiency: Ratio of Appropriated funds to Extramural Funds Explanatory: In times of limited resources, funding agencies may prefer to support organizations that implement educational programs with evidence of impacting knowledge, skills, or behaviors.
+Output: The number of other contacts (e.g., planning, cooperating, facilitating) related to health and well-being Output: The number of individual/technical assistance (e.g., face-toface, email, or telephone consultation) contacts related to health and well-being Efficiency: Ratio of Appropriated funds to Extramural Funds Explanatory: In times of limited resources, funding agencies may prefer to support organizations that implement educational programs with evidence of impacting knowledge, skills, or behaviors.
 Efficiency: The cost per educational event and/or contact (i.e., client) Explanatory: Demonstration of program impact is becoming increasingly important to funding agencies; cost per educational contact remains a standard measure of efficiency.

 A.1.2.
 STRATEGY: Conduct education on the causes of prevention of obesity which has reached epidemic proportions in Mississippi and poses a major health care expense to the state in the future.
+Output: Number of Scientist FTEs committed to this objective.
+Output: Scientific Publications.